Kris Jenner Not Engaged to Corey Gamble

 "They would have understood," Corden suggested.

-"Trust me, they wouldn't have understood," Kris said with a knowing laugh.
+"Trust me, they wouldn't have understood," Jenner said with a knowing laugh.
 "I couldn't have gone home.
 I would just have to go to another city."

 Given the enormous amount of in-fighting we've seen just in the first episode of the new season of her reality show between daughters Kim, Kourtney and Khloe Kardashian, it's clear she's probably not exaggerating.

-While Kris didn't feel like opening up much, Corden had no problem getting Candid for a few of Jenner's questions for him, including why he's never had Kanye West join him for Carpool Karaoke.
+While Jenner didn't feel like opening up much, Corden had no problem getting candid for a few of Jenner's questions for him, including why he's never had Kanye West join him for Carpool Karaoke.

 "I can answer this easily: We've tried.
 He's cancelled, twice.
 Maybe even three times.
 He cancelled once as I was turning the corner to his house," Corden revealed.
 "I was outside his house and they were like, 'He's not in the zone for it right now.
 We'll do it another time."

 "He did send me a lovely gift… He sent me these incredible flowers in a cube.
 A cube of flowers, which I'd never seen before, and he sent me a pair of Yeezys," Corden added.
-"People were like, 'Woah, they're so expensive,' and I was like, 'Yeah!
+"People were like, 'Whoa, they're so expensive,' and I was like, 'Yeah!
 They cost my show $45,000!'"

 While we haven't gotten to see the magic that is a Kanye/Corden Carpool Karaoke just yet, it seems the tempestuous musical icon is at least up for the idea (even if he does keep cancelling).
 So fans can still keep that dream alive.